emilhe/dash-extensions-docs/sections/pages.md

 .. python-code:: sections.page_components.simple.pages.components

 Page component are assigned to a page by passing them via the `page_components` keyword argument of the `register_page` function.
-Hence, the first page is,
+The first page is,

 .. python-code:: sections.page_components.simple.pages.sunburst